becastil/enrollment-automation/README.md

-# Employee Enrollment Data Processing System
+# Prime Employee Enrollment Data Processing System

-A robust Python-based solution for processing and analyzing employee enrollment data from Excel files, with automated validation, mapping, and reporting capabilities.
+A robust Python-based solution for processing and analyzing Prime employee enrollment data from Excel files, with automated validation, mapping, and reporting capabilities.

 ## 🚀 Quick Start